General Steamship Company

-General Steamship Company was founded in 1920 in Houston, Texas, as a Private Company, and now goes by Gensteam since 1996.
+General Steamship Company was founded in 1920 in Houston, Texas, United States, as a Private Company, and now goes by Gensteam since 1996.
 General Steamship Company has a fleet of cargo ships that operate worldwide.
 Gensteam has a Gensteam Operations Desk website that tracks all shipping logistics.
 Gensteam headquarters is now in San Francisco, California.
 General Steamship Company was part owner of American Pacific Steamship Company in New York state and Los Angeles during and post World War II.
 American Pacific Steamship Company was founded in 1942 in New York City, and was previously called Los Angeles Tanker Operators Inc. which operated T2 tanker ships.
 During World War II the General Steamship Company and American Pacific Steamship Company were active with charter shipping with the Maritime Commission and War Shipping Administration.